 Green is a value that feels exciting or impactful.
 Red means a value that best supports the company’s purpose.
 Yellow is for a value that aligns with one’s personal values.

 Let each person cast their votes by placing the colored dot stickers next to the different values.
 Select the values on not only the number of votes, but also on the criteria people used to choose one over another.

 Filter values (again): Are these values realistic?
 Can your people bring those values to life?
-Eliminate all BS, the things that mean nothing, or are unrealistic.
+Eliminate all BS, the things that mean nothing, or those which are unrealistic.

 Get rid of obvious values.
 For me, integrity is not something to call out — it should be part of every organization, unless you work in an industry where lack of integrity is an issue.